 Once a dog has recovered from parvo, the treatment is not quite over yet.
 It is important to finish any course of antibiotics that your vet has prescribed.
 Your vet might also recommend continuing anti-nausea and/or anti-diarrhea drugs for a few days.

 Expect your dog's stool to be loose for a few days as the intestinal tract is still healing.
 Reintroduce food gradually, ideally beginning with a bland diet prescribed by your vet.

 It is a good idea to bathe your dog well during and after the recovery process.
 Your dog will continue to shed parvovirus for about a month after recovery.
-Therefore, he should not be allowed in any public areas for that time period.
-In addition, he should be kept away from puppies and unvaccinated dogs.
+Therefore, it should not be allowed in any public areas for that time period.
+In addition, it should be kept away from puppies and unvaccinated dogs.

 How to Prevent Parvo

 Because parvo is such a deadly and contagious disease, prevention is crucial.
 Here's how to protect your dog or puppy from parvo:

 - Vaccinate your puppies and adult dogs.
 Be sure you see your vet regularly and that you report any signs of illness in a timely manner.